Last Updated: January 6, 2025

 The next step is to import the Example - Critical Path Template from the Network Diagram view in the CPM1.mpp file, instead of creating it from scratch like we did above.
 You should be able to do this on your own.

-• With your Master Project active, select the Format tab, open Bar Styles, import the Example - Critical Path template, and be sure to select the imported template for Critical, Noncritical and Critical Milestone items.
+• With your Master Project active, select the Format tab, open Bar Styles, import the Example - Critical Path template, and select the imported template for Critical, Noncritical, and Critical Milestone items.

 Last, let’s say you want to make this new network diagram available to any project you open in Microsoft Project.

-To do this, you must ensure the network diagram view (your stage name) is in the Global.MPT file, along with the imported template.
+To do this, you must ensure the network diagram view (the name you used above) is in the Global.MPT file, along with the imported template.

 • Go to the File tab on the ribbon / Info / Organizer and note that the view is already in the Global.MPT.
-When we created the network diagram view, it was placed there because of the selection we checked in Options that told the software to save new views to the Global.
+When we created the network diagram view, it was placed there because of our selection in Options, which told the software to save new views to the Global.

 • However, notice that the view is also included in the project.
 These are two views with the same name in two different files or locations.
 When we imported the template to this new view we created, it was imported to the view associated with your project when you imported it.
 The view you created is available for any project you open because it is in the Global, but if you want that view to have the imported template, you will need to copy the view from Master Project and replace the one in the Global.MPT is illustrated in the next figure.

 Save your project.
-Remember, changes to the Global.mpt file are saved when you exit Microsoft Project or save the Global.mpt file in the VBA Editor.
+Remember, changes to the Global.MPT file are saved when you exit Microsoft Project or if you save the Global.MPT file in the VBA Editor.

-When Finished with this Part of the Exercise
+When Finished with the Second Part of Exercise 8

-In your Master Project, you created a new network diagram view.
-This view should contain the Example - Critical Path template shown in the next figure.
+You created a new network diagram view in your Master Project.
+This view should contain the Example—Critical Path template shown in the following figure.

 Timescale Network Diagram by Critical Tools.